 “Certification really gives that extra knowledge that makes a difference in your nursing care.”
 Read what certified nurses say about the value of their credential.

-If you’re ready to apply for or renew your certification, log in to NurseONE.ca.
-Before doing so, you may want to learn more about the application process or renewal requirements.
+If you’re ready to renew your certification, log in to NurseONE.ca.
+Before doing so, you may want to learn more about the renewal requirements.

 What is certification?